A is for Atlantic

 R is for Robben Island

-Robben Island is famous, or rather infamous, as the holding place for the imprisoned Nelson Mandela.
+Robben Island was the notorious prison that held Nelson Mandela along with many other political prisoners during the apartheid era.
 Mandela served 18 of his 27 years in prison incarcerated on the island’s prison, but Robben Island has also housed a hospital, mental institution, leper colony, and military base during its rich history.
 It’s a fascinating trip for those interested in South African history.

 S is for street art